DemocracyEarth/paper/FAQ/FAQ-en.md

 No, the VOTE token is not a security.
 The VOTE token is an asset.
 What is the difference?
 To begin with, a security, by definition is an asset, but not all assets are necessarily a security.

 -A security is primarily  something from which you expect to receive a financial return in the future, and many cryptocurrencies fall into that category.

 -An asset is different in that it has inherent value due to a clear, intrinsic functionality.

 Tokens are assets, yet they can be securities if they represent an ownership in an organization (or meet other defined criteria set by SEC and other reg bodies).
 The VOTE  token is by definition an asset, with the primary utility of decision-making.
 In addition, being a crypto asset, VOTE tokens contain the inherent benefits of decentralization, transparency and anonymity enabled by blockchain networks

+Under SEC rules, if a company has completed development of a token and can distribute tokens at the time of the sale, then the token is probably not a security and DEF would be free to crowdfund an ICO and accept money from anyone.
+If a company is raising funds to develop the token that gives investors a chance to buy the right to purchase future tokens, the SEC then considers the company to be selling a security.
+DEF is utlizing an industry standard SAFT agreement which IS a security.
+In order to comply with SEC regulations we can only sell this security to accredited investors, and only in jurisdictions the SEC does not ban (China and New York).